baseboxorg/jeffskinnerbox.github.io/content/ideas/amazon-echo-and-alexa.md

 [eSpeak](https://en.wikipedia.org/wiki/ESpeak) is a compact open source software speech synthesizer for Linux, Windows, and other platforms

+# Implementing Alexa Skills
+To implement a Home Skill there are several parts that need to created. see the text here - https://www.hardill.me.uk/wordpress/2016/11/05/alexa-home-skill-for-node-red/

 # First Alexa Skill (Ask Google)
 # Doing Google Search via Alexa